direct to content

 History

-The Concorde, was first captured by the French in 1711.
+The ship that later became famous as the Queen Anne's Revenge was first named Concord, built in England.
+It was first captured by the French from the English in 1711 and put to use as a slave ship.
 In 1717 she was captured again by the pirate Hornigold near the island of Martinique.
-Hornigold turned the ship over to one of his subordinatesEdward Teach(later known as Blackbeard).
+Hornigold turned the ship over to one of his subordinates, Edward Teach (later known as Blackbeard).
 His first mate, Christopher Blackwood (known as Blackbeard's Claw) was feared as a ferocious combatant and led many of Blackbeard's boarding parties.

-Shortly after blockading Charleston harbor (May 1718) and refusing to accept the Governor's pardon, Blackbeard ran Queen Anne's Revenge aground while attempting to enter Beaufort Inlet, North Carolina.
+Shortly after blockading Charleston harbor (in May 1718) and refusing to accept the Governor's pardon, Blackbeard ran the Queen Anne's Revenge aground while attempting to enter Beaufort Inlet, North Carolina.
 Blackbeard disbanded his flotilla and escaped by transferring supplies onto the smaller ship Adventure.
 The pirate captain abandoned several crew members on a small island nearby.
-They were later rescued by Captain Stede Bonnet.
+They were later rescued by captain Stede Bonnet.
 Some sources suggest that Blackbeard deliberately grounded the ships as an excuse to disperse the crew.
 Shortly afterward, he surrendered and accepted a royal pardon for his remaining crew and himself from Governor Charles Eden at Bath, North Carolina.

 Archaeology

-On November 21, 1996, The Queen Anne's Revenge was located.
+On November 21, 1996, the Queen Anne's Revenge was located.

-For one week in 2000 and 2001, live underwater video of the project was uploaded to the internet as a part of the DiveLive educational program that reached thousands of children around the world.
+For one week in 2000 and again in 2001, live underwater video of the project was uploaded to the internet as a part of the DiveLive educational program that reached thousands of children around the world.

-Project Director Mark Wilde-Ramsing of the North Carolina Underwater Archaeology Branch supervised recovery of artifacts from the site through the 2007 field season.
-In November 2006 and 2007, more artifacts were discovered at the site and brought to the surface.
-The additional artifacts appear to support the claim that the wreck is that of Queen Anne's Revenge.
+Project Director Mark Wilde-Ramsing of the North Carolina Underwater Archaeology Branch supervised recovery of artefacts from the site through the 2007 field season.
+In November 2006 and 2007, more artefacts were discovered at the site and brought to the surface.
+The additional artifacts appear to support the claim that the wreck is that of the Queen Anne's Revenge.
 Among current evidence to support this theory is that the cannon were found loaded.
 In addition, there were more cannon than would be expected for a ship of this size, the cannon being of different makes.
 Depth markings on the part of the stern being recovered point to have been made according to the French (and not English) foot measurement.

 Description